XKalden/AlohaMobleWeb/README.md

-# AlohaMobleWeb

-# Project 1: Aloha Apparel Co.
+# Project: Aloha Apparel Co.
 The purpose of this project is to build a responsive website for Aloha Apparel Co. using HTML and CSS components.

 ## Desktop